 Programs with free tuition, such as the PTTC classes, relieve students of some of the financial burden that training can present.
 Paid internships or on-the-job training also make advancement opportunities easier to afford.

-- It is difficult to implement these programs a a large enough scale to help everyone who could benefit. - Identifying opportunities to create many model programs that follow these successful mode can be hard.
+- It is difficult to implement these programs at a large enough scale to help everyone who could benefit. - Identifying opportunities to create many more programs that follow these successful models can be hard.
 Workforce boards, colleges